 For a set of supplied parameters, the Excel Gamma.Dist function calculates the value of either the cumulative distribution or the probability density function for the Gamma Distribution.

 The Gamma.Dist function is new in Excel 2010 and so is not available in earlier versions of Excel.
-However, the function is simply a new version of the Gammadist function, that is available in earlier versions of Excel.
+However, the function is simply an updated version of the Gammadist function, which is available in earlier versions of Excel.

 The syntax of the Gamma.Dist function is: